logo for the-organic-gardener.com

 Basically compost tumblers / drums make turning, aerating and mixing the heap easy to do.
 This speeds decomposition.
 They are particularly well-used for composting batches of green matter and kitchen waste, but less valuable when adding woody or tough fibre which always takes longer.
 Tough stuff from your garden is best included after shredding.

-Note: they can also be used to mix potting composts: from sand, peat and loam; or leaf mold, garden compost, soil etc...
+Note: these rotating drums can also be used to mix potting composts: from sand, peat and loam; or leaf mold, garden compost, soil etc...

 RICHER COMPOST

-You can take full advantage with a composter designed to collect the liquid draining out.
-Otherwise I recommend you add some dry soil to absorb the nutrient rich liquid.
+You can take full advantage with a composter that's designed to collect the liquid draining out.
+Otherwise I recommend you add some dry soil to absorb the nutrient-rich liquid.
+Tumbler compost bins are reviewed further below ...

 KEEP IN BALANCE